SPF, DKIM & DMARC: Definition & How They Secure Email Against Sender Fraud?

 DKIM Email Security

-Implementing DKIM enables providers and recipients to associate a single domain or multiple domains (if multiple DKIM signatures have been placed on an email) with each signed message, and build a log of “trusted” and “untrusted” emails associated with given domains, IP addresses and From: identities.
+DKIM enables providers and recipients to associate a single domain or multiple domains with each signed message, and build a log of “trusted” and “untrusted” emails associated with given domains, IP addresses and From: identities.
 This provides them with the option of only allowing mail from “trusted” senders to be delivered.

 DMARC Email Security

-DMARC (Domain-based Message Authentication, Reporting, and Conformance) helps senders and recipients work together to create more secure email communications by adding an “identity check” to all inbound messages.
-DMARC is considered a strong anti-phishing and anti-spoofing protocol, as it helps maintain "domain reputation", which can be used by providers and recipients to determine whether an email received from a sender actually came from that sender and not spoofed address.
+DMARC helps senders and recipients work together to create more secure email communications.
+The sender specifies the policy of their domain, and recipients will only accept mail from senders whose policies match their own.
+DMARC helps maintain the "domain reputation", which can be used by providers and recipients to determine whether an email received from a sender actually came from that sender and not a spoofed address.

 Having an effective email security strategy in place that implements SPF, DKIM and DMARC is critical in setting up key standards and barriers for online communications, preventing sender fraud and spoofing - techniques used in the majority of modern cyberattacks.
 It is crucial to keep in mind that fortifying business email against today’s sophisticated attacks requires a defense-in-depth approach to security, and email authentication protocols should be implemented as part of a comprehensive strategy towards protecting business email, preferably managed by a reputable email security provider.